 Wink poses for a Christmas picture with Cappie and his boys.

 Here's Wink looking forward to a fresh start in 2016.

 It's finally time for his first operation.
 Wink calls shotgun.
 He's ready to go to Texas!

-Wink enjoys the day before surgery at Schiller Ranch in Texas.
-We're deeply grateful for a beautiful and peaceful place to stay with our Texas family.
+Wink enjoys the day before surgery with his Texas family.